-Generally government organisations’ annual reports and accounts are published as House of Commons (HC) or un-numbered Act Papers.
-The Journal Office sets the requirements for these parliamentary papers.
-Contact the office at JOURNALOFFICE@parliament.uk or call 020 7219 3361/3252.
+The Journal Office sets the laying requirements for these parliamentary papers.
+Contact the office at email@example.com or call 020 7219 3361.
+HM Treasury also provides information for preparers of annual reports and accounts on OneFinance.

-Much of the production and publishing information provided applies equally to annual reports and accounts.
-However, these papers have additional clearance procedures, and organisations may need to check with their parent department or, if a central government department, with HM Treasury to ensure that the correct processes are followed.
+Most production and publishing information for parliamentary papers applies equally to annual reports and accounts.
+However, these papers have additional clearance procedures, and organisations may need to check with their parent department, and if a central government department, with HM Treasury to ensure that the correct processes are followed.

 Government organisations have their own detailed project plans to produce the report and accounts – this summary highlights some of the steps involved.
-Government organisations may need to consider these:
+You may need to consider these:

-- Central departments should follow guidance from the HM Treasury
+- Central departments should follow guidance from HM Treasury

 - Ensure any standing templates are updated to reflect current guidance.
-Do not assume that previous years’ templates will still be correct
+Do not assume that previous years’ templates are correct

 - Executive agencies and other arms-length bodies should prepare annual reports and accounts in accordance with their governing documents, relevant legislation and directions given by parent departments